-Dealing With a Bad Green Card Interview
+Dealing With a Bad Green Card Interview at USCIS

 Assuming you have prepared your paperwork carefully and have nothing to hide, your USCIS adjustment of status interview should go smoothly.
 Nevertheless, difficulties can arise.

 By , J.D.
+University of Washington School of Law

 Until the date of your adjustment interview, it’s quite possible that you will not have had any personal contact with any U.S. immigration official other than when you first arrived at a U.S. border or entry point.
 The U.S. government views the interview as its chance to confirm the contents of an application after the person has personally sworn to tell the truth.
 (This is in addition to the fact that applicants represent that their answers on the immigration application forms were true and correct simply by signing them.)

-1) Don't get angry or agitated.
+1) Don’t get angry or agitated with the USCIS officer

 This tidbit of information might become important later.
-For example, if you need to file a complaint, discuss the matter with a supervisor, or consult with an attorney, you'll have an edge if you know who you dealt with.
-(An experienced attorney will know all the local USCIS officers by name and can better understand your description of what happened after learning who was involved.)
+For example, if you need to file a complaint, discuss the matter with a supervisor, or consult with an attorney, you’ll have an edge if you know who you dealt with.
+(An experienced immigration attorney will know all the local USCIS officers by name and can better understand your description of what happened after learning who was involved.)

-3) If the behavior is bad enough, ask to see a supervisor.
+3) If the behavior is bad enough, ask to see a supervisor

-4) Offer to submit by mail any information you don't have with you.
+4) Offer to submit by mail any information you don't have with you

-When you get home, write down as many details as you can remember of the interview, while it's fresh in your mind.
-Try to remember the officer's exact words, especially regarding any statements about what is lacking or problematic in your case.
+When you get home, write down as many details as you can remember of the interview, while it’s all fresh in your mind.
+Try to remember the USCIS officer’s exact words, especially regarding any statements about what is lacking or problematic in your case.

-If you're able to postpone your case, or are awaiting a decision after a bad interview, consider speaking with an attorney about your experience.
-Even if you don't, write a letter asking that a supervisor consider the interviewer's conduct when making the final review of your case.
+Even if you don’t do hire an attorney, you yourself can write a letter to USCIS asking that a supervisor consider the interviewer’s conduct when making the final review of your case.
 Supervisors review all immigration cases, but they will assume the officer acted appropriately unless you advise them otherwise.

 NEED IMMIGRATION HELP ?